News at SDState

 Search Results

-You searched: Faculty and recent graduates from the South à£à£Ö±²¥Ðã State University College of Pharmacy and Allied Health Professions published six manuscripts over the summer months.
+You searched: In the past two months, faculty from South à£à£Ö±²¥Ðã State University's College of Pharmacy and Allied Health Professions have had eight articles published in peer-reviewed journals.